-The term “production run” describes manufacturing a predetermined amount of products during one time period.
-Production runs can be short or long, depending on the needs and goals of the application.
-Here, we will discuss the advantages associated with both short and long-run stamping production durations, as well as the applications each is best suited for.
+A production run is the period of time in which it takes to produce a predetermined quantity of products.
+For custom metal stampings, production runs can be short or long, depending on the needs and goals of the application.
+Here, we will discuss the advantages associated with both short-run and long-run stamping production durations, as well as the applications each is best suited for.

 What Is Short-Run Stamping?